aNnAm2606/Physics-II---Pinball/README.md

 Debug Features

-F1 draws colliders
+F1 draws colliders and use mouse joint.

-F2 key to lose the game
+F2 key to lose the game.

 Github Link to the project can be found here: https://github.com/aNnAm2606/Physics-II---Pinball